 Central Pennsylvania Jazz Camp

-Messiah College (Mechanicsburg, PA)
+Messiah University (Mechanicsburg, PA)

 Messiah College and Central Pennsylvania Friends of Jazz have been closely monitoring the impact of COVID-19 during the past several months in order to make decisions that are in the best interest of the Messiah campus and surrounding community.
 Regarding our summer jazz camp, the safety of our campers is always the highest priority for our camps, and it is uncertain if Pennsylvania’s public health directives will allow gatherings of large groups anytime this summer.